tonsky/datascript/README.md

 * No `db/ident` attributes, keywords are _literally_ attribute values, no integer id behind them
 * AVET index for all datoms
 * No schema migrations
-* No history support, though history can be implemented on top of immutable DB values
 * No cache segments management, no laziness.
 Entire DB must reside in memory
 * No facilities to persist, transfer over the wire or sync DB with the server
 * No pluggable storage options, no full-text search, no partitions
 * No external dependencies
 * Free

+Aimed at interactive, long-living browser applications, DataScript DBs operate in constant space.
+If you do not add new entities, just update existing ones, or clean up database from time to time, memory consumption will be limited.
+This is unlike Datomic which keeps history of all changes, thus grows monotonically.
+DataScript does not track history by default, but you can do it via your own code if needed.

-Some of these are omitted intentionally.
+Some of the features are omitted intentionally.
 Different apps have different needs in storing/transfering/keeping track of DB state.
-This library is a foundation to build exactly the right storage solution for your needs without selling too much “vision”.
+DataScript is a foundation to build exactly the right storage solution for your needs without selling too much “vision”.

 ## License